MrDmitry/aidenhale.dev/web/data/takes/dx/README.md

 I decoupled modules to be reused to ensure tools behave in a predictable manner and I have less code to maintain.

-I piped data around, I `tee`'d data and fed it to other tools, I `parallel`'d calls not because I designed tools for it, but because that always met some project goal:
+I piped data around, I `tee`'d data and fed it to other tools, I `parallel`'d calls.
+I did it not because I designed my tools for it, but because that always met some project goal:
 * generate forensics
 * keep intermediate files for analysis and recovery
 * keep tools simple to maintain